 Why Accountability Matters: The Bigger Picture

-This case in Mirzapur is a microcosm of a larger issue within Indian bureaucracy.
-When RTI applications are ignored, it sends a message that the law can be bypassed through simple inertia.
-This “culture of silence” protects the inefficient and the corrupt while exhausting the patience of the citizen.
+This case in Mirzapur is, in many ways, a microcosm of a larger issue within Indian bureaucracy.
+Indeed, when RTI applications are ignored, it sends a message that the law can be bypassed through simple inertia.
+Ultimately, this “culture of silence” protects the inefficient and the corrupt while exhausting the patience of the citizen.
+(RTI Appeal Against Delay)

 The RTI Act was introduced to promote transparency so that the “growing corruption in the working of public authorities, like a jungle fire, may be controlled.”
-If the very officers responsible for providing information are the ones hiding it, the fire only grows stronger.
+Yet, if the very officers responsible for providing information are the ones hiding it, the fire only grows stronger.
+(RTI Appeal Against Delay)

 RTI ComponentDetail in this Case